deltaswapio/deltaswap/whitepapers/0007_governor.md

 ## Objective

-Limit the impact of certain exploits by giving Guardians the option to delay Wormhole messages from registered token bridges if their aggregate notional value is extraordinarily large.
+Limit the impact of certain exploits by giving Phylaxs the option to delay Wormhole messages from registered token bridges if their aggregate notional value is extraordinarily large.

 ## Background